autumnmarin/autumnmarin/README.md

 ---

-👋 Hello!
-I'm Autumn 🎓, a recent graduate from the Georgia Tech Analytics Masters Program 🐝.
-As a data scientist, I have an unending curiosity for uncovering patterns in data, transforming insights into action 💡, and communicating results in a way that drives meaningful impact 🤖.
+👋 Hello, I’m Autumn.
+I hold a Master’s in Analytics from Georgia Tech, where I developed deep expertise in data science, machine learning, and strategy.
+I have a strong curiosity for uncovering patterns in complex data, turning insights into action, and communicating results in a way that drives meaningful, high-value impact.

 ---